-Holly Schifsky has worked in pediatrics for 24 yrs., with 16 yrs. in a level 4 NICU.
-She is a Certified Neonatal Therapist, Certified Neonatal Touch and Massage Therapist, Certified Brain Injury Therapist, a member of National Association of Neonatal Therapists, and has completed 6month mentorship in infant/child NDT.
+Holly Schifsky has worked in pediatrics for the past 26 years with the past 16 years in a level IV NICU.
+She is a Certified Neonatal Therapist, Certified Neonatal Touch and Massage Therapist, Certified Brain Injury therapist, a member of National Association of Neonatal Therapists, and has completed 6-month mentorship in infant/child NDT.
 She has worked within the NICU and NICU follow-up clinic to maximize patient and family outcomes for the most complex premature and medically-fragile term infants.
-Holly received her BS OT from the University of North Dakota.
-She is a faculty member for the Neonatal Touch and Massage certification.
-She received the National Association of Neonatal Therapists Clinical Excellence award in 2018 for her clinical expertise and dedication to advancing the therapeutic interventions for NICU infants with cardiopulmonary conditions.
+Holly received her BS in OT from the University of North Dakota.
+She is a faculty member for the Neonatal Touch and Massage certification; and Manuel Edema Mobilization training.
+She is the recipient of the National Association of Neonatal Therapists Clinical Excellence award in 2018, due to her clinical expertise and dedication to advancing the therapeutic interventions for NICU infants with cardiopulmonary conditions.

-Disclosure - Financial: Holly Schifsky receives an honorarium.
+Disclosure - Financial: Holly Schifsky receives an honorarium from ERI.
 Non-Financial: She has no non-financial relationships to disclose.